EricaRoviello/retail-data-analysis/README.md

 3. Feature engineering (calculation of total transaction revenue)
 4. Exploratory data analysis (EDA)
 5. Visualization of key insights
 6. Interpretation of results

+Advanced visualization using logarithmic scales to handle high data skewness and the presence of outliers.
 The analysis is performed using Python and common data analysis libraries.

 ---
 ## Key Findings